 10 -13 Preston Street, Faversham, Kent ME13 8NS

-The next Annual General Meeting will be in June 2020 - date to be confirmed.
+The next Annual General Meeting will be on 27th May 2020.

 Click here to read the latest Annual Report to members of The Faversham Society